levicook/cycle/README.md

 to cycle through.

 Here's an application that creates a cycle containing two hex color codes.
-It loops 10 times and printing the next value from the cycle to standard out.
-The program illustrates a brute force pattern for alternating row colors in html generators.
+It loops 10 times and prints the next value from the cycle to standard out.
+The program illustrates a simplistic pattern for alternating row colors in html. (side note: please use css classes in real apps :))

 ```go
 package main